Chuck Share

-Charles Edward Share (March 14, 1927 – June 7, 2012) was an American basketball player.
-Share has the distinction of being the first NBA draft pick ever: Share was the No. 1 draft pick in the first organized National Basketball Association draft on April 25, 1950.
-Share was selected by the Boston Celtics as the No. 1 overall pick in the inaugural 1950 NBA draft.
+Charles Edward Share (March 14, 1927 – June 7, 2012) was an American basketball player in the National Basketball Association (NBA).
+Share has the distinction of being the first NBA draft pick ever: he was selected by the Boston Celtics as the No. 1 overall pick in the inaugural 1950 NBA draft.

 Early life

 Share attended Western Hills High School in Cincinnati, Ohio.
 He had an injured ankle and did not begin playing basketball until his junior year at Western Hills.

 College career

 Share attended Bowling Green State University in Bowling Green, Ohio, after being recruited by Coach Harold Anderson.
 He was named a 1950 All-American his senior year.

 Share graduated as the Bowling Green College Falcons' all-time scoring leader with 1,730 points.
-With Share, Bowling Green won 28 games in 1946-47, 27 games in 1947-48, 24 games in 1948-49 and 19 games in 1949-50.
+With Share, Bowling Green won 28 games in 1946–47, 27 games in 1947–48, 24 games in 1948-49 and 19 games in 1949–50.
 Share has his career-high 39 points against Loyola (Calif.) on Dec.
 22, 1949 in Madison Square Garden.